Attachmate Worldwide | Contact Us | NetIQ.com

 Saving and Restoring Your Customized Settings

-The process of saving and restoring your customized settings varies depending on the product.
+The process of saving and restoring your customized settings is specific to each Reflection product.

 Reflection for HP, UNIX, OpenVMS, and ReGIS Graphics